 The teaching hospital-to-CAH path is harder.
 A nurse who has spent 5 years in a cardiac surgery ICU at a Level I center has deep, specific skills that don’t immediately translate to the generalist expectations of a CAH.
 The knowledge is there; the breadth isn’t.
 CAH managers often prefer nurses with some generalist background or a deliberate effort to build cross-system competence before transitioning.

-This has a practical implication: if you’re a new grad and you’re genuinely uncertain about your long-term setting, starting at a CAH builds broader competency that you can specialize later.
+This has a practical implication: if you’re a new grad and you’re still uncertain about your long-term setting, starting at a CAH builds broader competency that you can specialize later.
 Starting at a teaching hospital builds depth that can be harder to laterally transfer.

 Who thrives at a critical access hospital